Dealcar vs Nextlane: Which is the best digital platform for dealerships in 2025?

 Implementation

-Fast and accompanied
+Fast and supported

-Long, sensitive, and personalized onboarding
+Long, sensitive and personalised onboarding

-Interface and Usability
+Interface and ease of use

-Intuitive, modern, designed for current dealerships
+Intuitive, modern, designed for today's dealerships

 Complex, dependent on the individual application or module

-Product Structure
+Product structure

-All-in-one cloud suite, without external integrations
+All-in-one cloud suite, with no external integrations

-Usability and Experience: Dealcar is Clarity, Nextlane is Complexity
+Usability and experience: Dealcar is clarity, Nextlane is complexity

-Support and Deployment: Agile vs Corporate
+Support and deployment: agile vs corporate

-Price and Cost Structure
+Price and cost structure

-Dealcar offers plans from €59/month, with clear and scalable prices according to volume and functionalities.
-It includes everything necessary to operate without hiring external services.
+Dealcar offers plans from โ‚ฌ59/month, with clear and scalable pricing depending on volume and features.
+It includes everything needed to operate without hiring external services.

-Integration and Technology
+Integration and technology

 • Choose Nextlane only if you are part of a very large group, need a certified DMS, and have the technical resources to manage a complex integration.

-Frequently Asked Questions (FAQ)
+Frequently asked questions (FAQ)

 Does Nextlane have a mobile app?